-Commands to reboot into recovery, unlock bootloader etc are a few of the many commands that can be sent to your device.
-You can also flash firmware onto your Android devices using commands like a recovery would do.
+Commands to reboot into recovery, unlock the bootloader, etc. are a few of the many commands that can be sent to your device.
+You can also flash firmware onto your Android devices using commands as recovery would do.

 Follow these instructions to install ADB and Fastboot on your Mac:

-- Download the files from the Downloads section which is an android.zip file which contains ADB and fastboot files and place it on your Desktop.
+- Download the files from the Downloads section which is an android.zip file which contains ADB and fastboot files, and save it on your Desktop.

 - Extract or unzip the android file by double-clicking it and you will get a folder named “android” which contains 2 files ADB and fastboot on your Desktop.

 - Open a new Terminal window on your Mac.
 You can search for it from Spotlight with ⌘-Space or find it in your Applications > Utilities folder.